 So is a particular scene from Donnie Darko — though the character is Ax Crazy throughout.

 Kruger in Elysium.
-It's crazy enough that he uses his goddamn katana to cook food with.
-What makes him one of the most batshit insane villains yet is his horrifying reputation for being a human-rights violator and for having very bad habit of blowing people up, going as far as calling an injury that he inflicts on those who get in the way "a flesh wound", before blowing them to chunks.
+He's crazy enough that he uses his goddamn katana to cook food with.
+What makes him one of the most batshit insane villains yet is his horrifying reputation for being a human-rights violator and for having a very bad habit of blowing people up, going as far as calling an injury that he inflicts on those who get in the way "a flesh wound", before blowing them to chunks.
 And once he finds out Delacourt's "classified info" was a total system reboot for Elysium, he decides to kill Delacourt and get the data himself to turn Elysium into his personal hell.

 Geaer Grimsrud from Fargo.
 In fact, in one scene he actually uses an ax.

 Tommy Devito in Goodfellas.
 Made even scarier is the fact that he is based off of a real-life gangster.